Updated on October 9, 2018 to reflect price changes

 The Anker Soundcore 2 is the best cheap Bluetooth speaker

 As with many successors, the Anker Soundcore 2 takes what was great about its predecessor and improves upon what was just OK.
-So, what’s new?
-The Soundcore 2 is a 12W speaker whereas the original is a 6W speaker.
-Additionally, this is IPX5-certified, so it can withstand strong jets of water but not full submersion.
+It’s a 12W, IPX5-certified speaker, so it can withstand strong jets of water but not full submersion.

 Anker Soundcore 2